Hidden Treasures

 Just before my eleventh birthday Mother was advised to place my brother and me in Westervelt Home for Missionary Children located in the country, just outside Batesburg, S.C.
 This was during World War II and many missionaries were leaving their children in this home, led by a retired missionary couple.
 Though most Christians would judge it was a terrible decision for my mother to make, looking back on it I can see how it was the best decision Mother could have made for us.
 There I completed my elementary education and began my freshman year of high school, all taught by loving, caring, Christian teachers.
 I also had a piano teacher who instilled an appreciation and excitement for the piano.
 Through the years I have had many opportunities to use that gift in service to the Lord.

-In 1946 God gave my Mother a second husband.
+In 1946 God gave my Mother a second husband, Kenneth Harold, a bachelor missionary in Haiti.
 Together they served the Lord in Haiti and later in Jamaica, training nationals for the ministry.
 God gave them a daughter and then a son.
 Although God had allowed tragedy in Mother’s life, He gave them over fifty happy years together serving the Lord.
 Now both of them are with the Lord.

 My brother and I spent the summer of 1949 in Haiti with our parents.
 There I saw missionaries up close and was impressed by their joy and dedication to the Lord and to the ministry to which God had called them.